wavemaker/docs/learn/app-development/deployment/deployment-using-docker-compose.md

 ---
 ---

 Compose is a tool for defining and running multi-container Docker applications.
-With Compose, you use a YAML file to configure your application’s services.for installation of docker compose visit ([docker-compose-instll](https://docs.docker.com/compose/install/))
+With Compose, you use a YAML file to configure your application services.
+For installation of docker compose, see [docker-compose-install](https://docs.docker.com/compose/install/).

+## Application Deployment using DB

-wavemaker application deployment required DB for its operation.for example deployment using mysqldb.
+WaveMaker application deployment requires DB for its operation.
+For example, deployment using `mysqldb`.

-- use the below Docker-compose file for deploying mulyi-container wavemaker application.
+- Use the below Docker-compose file for deploying multi-container WaveMaker application.

 ```Docker compose
 version: "3.3"